OracleMichael/blogposts/ChangeDelimiter/README.md

 In this guide, I will show how to read a CSV file using a different **column** delimiter than the presets available on the OIC FTP adapter.
 These are the space, comma, semicolon, tab, and pipe characters ` ,;	|`.
 Each (column) field may be optionally enclosed by these characters: double quote, single quote, parentheses, square bracket, curly brace, angle bracket, or pipe characters `"'()[]{}<>|`.
 Finally, each row is terminated by the END_OF_LINE character, newline, carriage return, or both `${eol}` `\n` `\r` `\r\n`.

-Normally, a CSV file will use commas, double quotes, and `${eol}` as its column delimiter, field separator, and row delimiter: `person.csv`
+Normally, a CSV file will use commas, double quotes, and `${eol}` as its column delimiter, quotation character, and row delimiter: `person.csv`

 ```
 Fname,Lname,email,phone,BID